alyssacleland/simply-books-official/README.md

 <!-- update the netlify badge above with your own badge that you can find at netlify under settings/general#status-badges -->

 Simply Books is a web application that allows users to view and manage a collection of books and authors.
-Users can add, edit, and delete books and authors, and view detailed information about each author and their associated books.
+Users can add, edit, and delete books and authors, view detailed information about each author and their associated books, view their user profile, and discover public books to add to their collection.

 [View App](https://simplybooks-ac.netlify.app/)

 ## About the User <!-- This is a scaled down user persona -->